awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

            curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.19.6/2021-01-05/bin/windows/amd64/kubectl.exe.sha256
            ```

-      1. Check the `SHA-256` sum for your downloaded binary\.
+      1. Check the `SHA-256` checksum for your downloaded binary\.

          ```
          Get-FileHash kubectl.exe
          ```

-      1. Compare the generated `SHA-256` sum in the command output against your downloaded `SHA-256` file\.
-The two should match, although the PowerShell output will be uppercase\.
+      1. Make sure that the generated checksum in the output matches in the checksum in the downloaded `kubectl.sha256` file\.
+The PowerShell output should be an uppercase equivalent string of characters\.

    1. Copy the binary to a folder in your `PATH`\.
 If you have an existing directory in your `PATH` that you use for command line utilities, copy the binary to that directory\.
 Otherwise, complete the following steps\.